getwilds/guide/README.md

 ## Contributing to this guide

-On the command line `make` commands are provided in the `Makefile` in this repo, with the following commands:
+On the command line `make` commands are provided in the `Makefile` in this repo, with the following two commands:

 - `make preview`
 - `make render`